-Health Care Reform and Idaho’s Non-Profit HospitalsAdded by Thomas Mortell in Articles & Publications, Health Law, News on July 1, 2010
+Health Care Reform and Idaho’s Non-Profit HospitalsAdded by Thomas J. Mortell in Articles & Blogs, Health Law on July 1, 2010

 The Patient Protection and Affordable Care Act (“PPACA”) contains important new provisions for non-profit hospitals recognized as tax exempt under Section 501(c)(3) of the Internal Revenue Code.
 Under health care reform, Idaho’s tax exempt hospitals will now be required to enact and implement policies which: (1) describe and publicize the hospital’s financial assistance policy; (2) limit the amounts hospitals may charge to those receiving financial assistance; (3) limit the hospital’s collection efforts in certain circumstances; and (4) require the hospital to conduct a community needs assessment every three years.

 - Financial Assistance Policy.
 PPACA requires that tax exempt hospitals adopt, implement and widely publicize a written financial assistance policy.
 The policy must indicate the eligibility criteria for the patient to receive financial assistance and whether the assistance may include free or discounted care.
 In addition, the policy must include the basis for calculating amounts charged to patients under the policy, the process for applying for financial assistance and, in the case of organizations who do not have separate billing and collections policies, the actions that the hospital may take if the patient does not pay.
 Hospitals must also adopt a written policy requiring the hospital to provide, without discrimination, emergency medical care to individuals regardless of their ability to pay.